drewhart/geonomics_docs/sphinx_dir/doc.rst

 A Python package for easy construction of individual-based, spatially explicit, forward-time, and highly customizable landscape-genomics simulations
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

+********
+Provides
+********

+  1. :py:`Land`, :py:`GenomicArchitecture`, :py:`Trait`,
+     :py:`Individual`, :py:`Population`, and :py:`Community` classes
+  2. A :py:`Model` class that builds objects of the aforementioned classes according to the scenario stipulated in a parameters file, then uses them to run numerous simulation iterations
+  3. Classes to help the user to save data and basic statistics from those iterations at all desired timesteps
+  3. Classes to help the user model arbitrarily complex landscape- and demographic-change scenarios
+  4. Numerous visualization methods, to help the user design, run, explore, present, and explain their models' behavior and results

 *****
 Intro
 *****